shshossain/Programming-1/README.md

   * covid-hospitalizations.csv: Contains hospitalizations information.
   * Final_Assignment.ipynb: File that contains code for data analysis and visualization.
   * Assignment_Description.docx

+ # Data Source:
+ All required data has been collected from this [website] (https://ourworldindata.org/coronavirus)

 # Required modules
  * Python	3.9.7